pulumi/docs/content/docs/reference/pkg/gcp/compute/network.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
     <dd>{{% md %}}The network-wide routing mode to use.
-If set to 'REGIONAL', this network's cloud routers will only advertise routes with
+If set to `REGIONAL`, this
-subnetworks of this network in the same region as the router.
-If set to 'GLOBAL', this network's cloud routers will advertise routes with all subnetworks of this network, across regions.
+network's cloud routers will only advertise routes with subnetworks of this network in the same region as the router.
+If set to `GLOBAL`, this network's cloud routers will advertise routes with all subnetworks of this network, across regions.
 {{% /md %}}</dd>

 </dl>